WinnieHAN/induction-of-syntactic-structure/README.md

 # Induction of Syntactic Structure
-This repo is constructed for collecting and categorizing papers about Induction of Syntactic Structure (Unsupervised Learning of Syntax; Unsupervised Natural Language Syntactic Parsing) according to our book——[_**Unsupervised Natural Language Syntactic Parsing**_](https://xx).
+This repo is constructed for collecting and categorizing papers about Induction of Syntactic Structure (Unsupervised Learning of Syntax; Unsupervised Natural Language Syntactic Parsing).
 # Introduction
 See [introduction](introduction.tex)